Links on SoundGuys may earn us a commission. Learn more.

 IP, or Ingress Protection, ratings denote how dust- or water-resistant a product is.
 Our deep dive into IP ratings is a great resource, but if you don’t have time, the higher the number the more resistant a product is to dust or water.

 Why you should trust SoundGuys

-We at SoundGuys pride ourselves on our ability to provide readers with a focused understanding on the subject of consumer audio.
-We adhere to a draconian ethics policy and don’t allow ads or sponsored content on our site in an age where that’s more and more commonplace.
+We at SoundGuys pride ourselves on our ability to provide readers with a focused understanding on the subject of consumer audio using objective measurements.
+We adhere to a draconian ethics policy and don’t allow sponsored content on our site in an age where that’s more and more commonplace.
 Our income depends almost exclusively on people being happy with the products they buy after researching them.

 Frequently asked questions about wireless earbuds under $100 USD

-The way songs streamed over Spotify sound won’t depend on your earbuds specifically.
-However, better-quality earbuds will make any streaming service’s music sound better.
+The way songs stream over Spotify sound won’t depend on your earbuds specifically.
+However, better quality earbuds will make any streaming service’s music sound better.
 As for iPhone, you’ll want to look for a pair of earbuds that support the AAC codec.
 This codec works well with iPhones to efficiently transfer data from the source device to the earbuds, so it will maintain the quality of your music very well.

 Yes, you can always charge the case, even if the earbuds are not in the case.